Free zones

 What the DIFC means at the bank

 For a straightforward technology company the account usually follows the timeline above; for a heavily regulated company with a complicated ownership structure it can take considerably longer — up to two to three months in some cases.
+The flip side is that a DIFC company has usually already been through a lot of scrutiny just to set up there, so it tends to arrive well prepared, and the bank knows what to expect from it.

-The flip side is that a DIFC company has usually already been through a lot of scrutiny just to set up there, so it tends to arrive well prepared, and the bank knows what to expect from a DIFC firm.
+At Start Business Services we speak to the bank about the company before it's set up, so the licence, activity and banking profile line up from the start.
 The address helps, but it's the structure and the supporting documents that open the account, not the DIFC name on its own.
 Approval is always the bank's decision.

 Is the DIFC right for your business?